Acute lymphoblastic leukemia (ALL)

 ALL occurs when the bone marrow produces a large number of immature lymphoblasts.
 Bone marrow is the soft tissue in the center of bones that helps form all blood cells.
 The abnormal lymphoblasts grow quickly and replace normal cells in the bone marrow.
 ALL prevents healthy blood cells from being made.
 Life-threatening symptoms can occur as normal blood counts drop.

-ALL; Acute lymphoblastic leukemia; Acute lymphoid leukemia; Acute childhood leukemia; Cancer - acute childhood leukemia (ALL); Leukemia - acute childhood (ALL)
+ALL; Acute lymphoblastic leukemia; Acute lymphoid leukemia; Acute childhood leukemia; Cancer - acute childhood leukemia (ALL); Leukemia - acute childhood (ALL); Acute lymphocytic leukemia

 This type of leukemia usually affects children ages 3 to 7.
 ALL is the most common childhood cancer, but it can also occur in adults.

-ALL makes the person more likely to bleed and develop infections.
+ALL makes a person more likely to bleed and develop infections.
 Symptoms include:

-Note: These symptoms can occur with other conditions.
-Talk to the doctor about the meaning of specific symptoms.
+These symptoms can occur with other conditions.
+Talk to a health care provider about the meaning of specific symptoms.